liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. preliminary results confirmed the scientist's prediction
 1. novice/adept
 1. rigorous/vigorous
-1. this plastic is easy to work with because it is pliable
+1. this plastic is easy to work with because it is pliable; 易于加工
 1. the case is illustrative of a common mode
 1. the warm temperature is making me feel drowsy
 1. the continent of Africa